 Koh-I-Noor’s European roots go back to 1790 when Josef Hardtmuth founded an earthenware factory in Vienna.
 Clay would be the material from which his pencil empire would be born.
-Just 12 years later he patented the first Hardtmuth graphite lead, and by 1848 he moved his growing pencil factory to České Budějovice, also known as Budweiss — the same town where Budweiser Beer was founded.
+Just 12 years later in 1802 he patented the first Hardtmuth graphite lead that combined clay and graphite to create varying degrees of softness.
+By 1848 he moved his growing pencil factory to České Budějovice, also known as Budweiss — the same town where Budweiser Beer was founded.
 It was in this Bohemian hamlet outside of Prague that Koh-I-Noor’s future would be forged.

 The Region of Bohemia in the Czech Republic, and location of the Koh-I-Noor Factory.